atomisthq/docs/docs/getting-started/index.md

 ### Connect Atomist to GitHub

-To get started helping streamline your development process, we start with GitHub.
-Specifically, you'll want to authorize the Atomist OAuth app.
+To get started helping streamline your development process you need to make Atomist aware of your code, and this means at the moment that you need to give Atomist credentials to connect to GitHub.
+Specifically you'll want to authorize the Atomist OAuth app.

 In a direct message with `@atomist`, just ask to authorize GitHub like so: